Mesayaaa/NewsPortal/README.md

-### Userif you cannot find the htdocs folder please follow the below links,
+### User if you cannot find the htdocs folder please follow the below links,

 - Register: `http://localhost:8000/user-register.php`